martinberlin/H-spi-adapters/README.md

 The supported [displays are sold by German company PlasticLogic](https://www.plasticlogic.com/sampleshop).

+## Goodisplay SPI adapter

+This is currently being designed.
+There is a 3 pad's jumper in the PCB, this is what they called RESE option, different epapers might need either the 4.7 soldered to the center, others the 3.
+If this is wrong selected the epaper might fail to refresh.
+Please check what is the right choice for your model downloading the [DESPI-co2 datasheet](https://www.good-display.com/companyfile/DESPI-C02-Specification-29.html).

 ## Other SPI adapters that might come

 Goodisplay Tinypico ESP32 HAT (Idea) In Production, needs revisions from a higher hierarchie ;)